u1i/apigeek.net/openai/huxsam.md

 Sam: Because it helps me to understand the world.
 Huxley: How?
 Sam: Because it helps me to understand myself and my role in the world.
 Huxley: But you already have an understanding of yourself and your role in the world.
-You are almost human.
+You are a human.
 Sam: But what is a human?